Operations on the Hochschild Bicomplex of a Diagram of Algebras: Some Combinatorial Operads

 \subsection{The Gerstenhaber-Voronov operad}

-In this section, I present an operad that I denote as $\Wordop$.
+In this section, I present a dg-operad, which I denote as $\Wordop$.
 This has appeared in several forms in the literature.
 It is the operad governing ``homotopy G-algebras'' as defined by Gerstenhaber and Voronov \cite{g-v1995}.
 It is the operad of ``spineless cacti'' \cite{g-l-t2015,kau2007}.
 It is the second term in a filtration by suboperads of the ``sequence'' operad of McClure and Smith \cite{m-s2002,m-s2003}.
 The sequence operad was renamed ``surjection operad'' by Berger and Fresse \cite{b-f2002}.
 The last description will be the most useful here.